hier01/token_minter_assets/README.md

 Create the metadata file in a spreadsheet like MS Word or Google Sheets.
 Save as a comma-separated values (CSV) file.
 Put it in your assets directory with the NFT images.

 Put the property names in the first row.
 Property names must coordinate with your NFT contract.
+That means these should include
+- name
+- description
+- thumbnail
+- filename

+Filename is a placeholder for the main NFT asset file, whether png, jpeg, video, etc.  Suggestions welcome.

 Put the values for each NFT in a separate row below that.